adaptyteam/adapty-docs/versioned_docs/version-3.0/api/client-api-objects.md

 title: API Objects for exporting analytics data
 toc_max_heading_level: 3
 ---
-Adapty API has JSON objects so you can understand a response structure and wrap it into your code.
+This page shows the objects you'll need to [export analytics to CSV using the API](client-api).
+These are JSON objects you can easily integrate it into your code.

-All datetime values are [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), for example, "2020-01-15T15:10:36.517975+0000".
+All datetime values follow the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, like "2020-01-15T15:10:36.517975+0000".

 ### AccountingType